Huldoser/remote-shell-exec/README.md

 !!!
 BE AWARE !!!
 The way it executes the command is exactly the same way as you will execute from your terminal.
-Deleting, modifying or creating files will actually modify thus changes on your machine.
+Deleting, modifying or creating files will actually save these changes to your machine.

 ##Project purpose: